firefly-oss/lib-transactional-engine/TUTORIAL.md

 ## 6) Executing the saga
-Use `SagaEngine` to run by name.
+Use `SagaEngine` to execute by name with typed `StepInputs` and receive a typed `SagaResult`.
 Supply inputs for each step that expects an input.
 Steps that only need `SagaContext` can omit inputs.

 ```java
 import com.catalis.transactionalengine.core.SagaContext;